Bourkekev/ms1-music-school/README.md

 ### Design and Research

-The following sites are websites that I used for reference:
+The following sites are websites that I used for reference and inspiration:
  - https://solfeggio.cmsmasters.net/contacts/
  - http://www.churchtownschoolofmusic.ie/
  - http://www.themusicroom.ie/